 The effects of Outgassing can impact many pieces of equipment in the chamber.
 Released gases can condense on sensitive equipment like lenses, vacuum viewports, and other substrates, rendering them inoperative in some cases.

-What are the main sources?
+What are the Main Sources of Outgassing?

 To further reduce outgassing during vacuum pump-down, one must cause adsorbed or absorbed gas / vapor to enter the gaseous phase so that it can be pumped out of the chamber.
 This can be achieved by baking (heating the chamber and its components), break the bonds between the surface and adsorbed vapor with short wavelength UV light.
 Baking (AKA bake-out or baking out is the most common within the vacuum industry).